ac812/mcb-python/docs/more-pandas.md

 An illustration on how the Split-Apply-Combine strategy works.
 ```

-The code below is the Python version of the Split-Apply-Combine appraoch.
+The code below is the Python version of the Split-Apply-Combine approach.
 In this code, we are splitting the `df` DataFrame
 by `year`.
 For each `year` records, we are applying the `mean()` function on it.
 We are the combining the results from each `year` grouping
 and merging it into one DataFrame which is then stored in the `res` variable.